shahyaksh/MLOps/Labs/Github_Labs/Lab2/README.md

 6. Git command-line tool (optional)

 # Running the Workflow
+## Dataset and Model
+This project uses the **SMS Spam Collection** dataset from the UCI Machine Learning Repository for spam classification.
+The dataset contains SMS messages labeled as either "spam" or "ham" (legitimate messages).

+The model uses:
+- **Dataset**: SMS Spam Collection (automatically downloaded on first run)
+- **Model**: Support Vector Classifier (SVC) with RBF kernel
+- **Text Processing**: TF-IDF vectorization with 5,000 features
+- **Task**: Binary classification (spam vs. ham)

 ## Customize Model Training
 1. Modify the `train_model.py` script in the `src/` directory according to your dataset and model requirements.
-This script generates synthetic data for demonstration purposes.
+The dataset is automatically downloaded from the UCI repository if not already present.

 ## Push Your Changes:
 1. Commit your changes and push them to your forked repository.